Can Stem Cell studies help patients with Multiple Sclerosis?

 - How effective might stem cells be?

-One of the goals of StemGenex, through our stem cell studies, is to understand what a particular stem cell therapy might be able to achieve.
+One of the goals of StemGenex, through our stem cell studies, is to understand what a particular stem cell treatment might be able to achieve.
 For example, does it have the potential for slowing the disease's progression, replacing damaged cells and memories, or both?
 With this goal in mind, StemGenex continues to study these diseases and the full effect of stem cell therapy on each disease.
 Anecdotally, these results have been overwhelmingly positive but there is more that needs to be done to determine the exact effectiveness of these therapies.

 - If I received a stem cell transplant, how long would it take to work?